 - Three letters of recommendation

-- Completion of a minimum of 240 (6 weeks) of veterinary, health sciences, animal or biomedical research experience.
+- Completion of a minimum of 240 hours (6 weeks) of animal or animal-related experience

 Length of Program